-This Committee started in March 2022 and has incorporated the remit of the Remuneration Committee.
 This committee is responsible for the overall governance of key people initiatives that support the delivery of the TMET Strategy, through the monitoring of the People and Culture Strategic Priority and the associated implementation plan.

-This committee meets four times per year.
+This committee also acts as the Remuneration Committee, determining and keeping under review the framework for the remuneration and terms and conditions of the Trust CEO and senior staff.